operasoftware/devopera/blog/_posts/2015-06-XX-installable-web-apps-add-to-homescreen.md

 [!! screenshot]

-In future release, we’ll make it more discoverable: under certain circumstances Opera will prompt the user to and offer to Add to Homescreen.
+In a future release, we’ll make it more discoverable: under certain circumstances Opera will prompt the user to and offer to Add to Homescreen.